 The hugely successful massive multiplayer online (MMO) game, Fortnite, has earned Epic Games nearly $3 billion in profit (yes, profit) since its inception based on this freemium model and boasts an estimated 200 million players worldwide.
 And revenue from gaming shows no signs of slowing down with in-game consumer spending worldwide expected to reach $32 billion a year by 2020 and PC and console games revenue worldwide is projected to reach $18 billion a year by 2022.

 Free-to-play games earn the majority of their revenue through microtransactions, or small transactions whereby players make in-game purchases of digital goods that include things that give a player an advantage in the game, ways to change the look of their character or avatar, loot boxes, or leveling up.
 While lucrative, the “games as a service” model pose risks for consumers, with players who possess valuable digital items being at greater risk to fraud and hacking.

-As consumer and player habits evolve in the digital world, video game publishers must have a proper strategy and payment partner as they launch new titles or target markets to successfully convert players into payers.
+As consumer and player habits evolve in the digital world, video game publishers must have a proper strategy and gaming payments processing solution as they launch new titles or target markets to successfully convert players into payers.